-The bank's loan-to-value ratio of the home mortgage portfolio (exposure-weighted) was low at around 50% as of year-end 2017 and 2018.
+The bank's home mortgage portfolio LTV ratio (exposure weighted) was low at around 50% as of year-end 2017 and 2018.
 The bank implemented stricter underwriting standards by introducing caps on the debt-to-income ratio in 2016 and higher stressed interest rates in its loan approval process in 2017, at 5% above the five-year offered mortgage rate.
 The bank's current underwriting standards are aligned with those of its peers.

-Although very highly capitalised, the bank's leverage is increasing

-As of March 2018, SkandiaBanken received approval from the Swedish Financial Supervisory Authority (SFSA) to apply the internal ratings-based approach for calculating regulatory capital for exposures with collateral in real estate.
-This has resulted in a lower regulatory capital requirement and improved capital ratios.
-The bank's capitalisation compares favourably with that of its peers, but capital ratios have fallen due to balance sheet growth and the SFSA's proposal to move the risk weight floor on mortgages to Pillar I from Pillar II.
-As of June 2019, the bank reported a Common Equity Tier 1 capital ratio of 17.5%, compared with 19.2% as of year-end 2018, which also includes the risk weight floor in Pillar I.
+Although highly capitalised, the bank's leverage is increasing capital ratios have fallen because of balance-sheet growth and the SFSA's proposal to move the risk weight floor on mortgages to Pillar I from Pillar II.
+As of September 2019, the bank reported a Common Equity Tier 1 capital ratio of 17.5%, compared with 19.2% as of year-end 2018, which also includes the risk weight floor in Pillar I.